open-source-learners/communityink/blog/OpenSource/index.md

 Unlike proprietary software, open source software is computer software that is developed as a public, open collaboration and made freely available to the public.

 The term originated in the context of software development to designate a specific approach to creating computer programs.
-Today, however, "open source" designates a broader set of values—what we call **"the open source way."** Open source projects, products, or initiatives embrace and celebrate principles of open exchange, collaborative participation, rapid prototyping, transparency, meritocracy, and community-oriented development.
+Today, however, "open source" designates a broader set of values—what we call **"The Open Source Way."** Open source projects, products, or initiatives embrace and celebrate principles of open exchange, collaborative participation, rapid prototyping, transparency, meritocracy, and community-oriented development.

-# Why Open Source
+# Why Open Source ?
 Nowadays open source has changed the face of technology.
 It allows customers to know how the code works, promotes a free exchange of ideas within a community to drive creativity, facilitating the development of the most innovative software and allows reuse and recycling of code, making it easier to collaborate and achieve goals.
 Open source projects allow you to collaborate and network with people around the world, and getting started is becoming more accessible than ever.

 # Some benefits of open source: